mstarke/RAMification/Readme.md

 ## License

 RAMification RAMdisk Utility
-Copyright (C) 2012 [HicknHack Software GmbH](http://www.hicknhack-software.com) michael.starke@hicknhack-software.com
+Copyright &copy; 2012 [HicknHack Software GmbH](http://www.hicknhack-software.com) michael.starke@hicknhack-software.com

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by